fponticelli/edge/README.md

 ### ISystem

 Systems must implement ISystem.
-System classes do not have to implement the required `__systemProcess` because this field is automatically built.
+System classes do not have to implement the required `__process__` because this field is automatically built.

 A system must at least define a method `update()`.
 The method can take 0 or more arguments.
 If arguments are defined, they must be components; a component is an instance of a Class.